Financial Aid Policies & Procedures

 Enrollment and Eligibility

 Following are the enrollment requirements for the various aid programs.
 If a student changes enrollment after the aid is awarded, the aid may be adjusted.

-- Enrollment level (three credits or higher) – Pell Grant, SEOG and Illinois State Grant (MAP)
+Enrollment level (3 credits or higher per semester) – Pell Grant, SEOG and Illinois State Grant (MAP

-- At least half-time (6 credits per semester) – Federal Direct Loans, Plus Loans, GradPLUS
+At least half-time (6 credits per semester) – Federal Direct Loans, Plus Loans, GradPLUS Loans

 Revisions of Aid Packages